 PUCT Docket No. 40083, Attachment A describes the process in which the RUL of replaced systems has been calculated.

+Current New Construction baseline matches the baseline for existing systems manufactured in 2018.
+Existing systems manufactured after 1/1/2018 are not eligible to use the early retirement baseline.

 RULs are capped at the 75th percentile of equipment age, 18 years, as determined based on DOE survival curves.
 Systems older than 18 years should use the ROB baseline.
 See the January 2015 memo, “Considerations for early replacement of residential equipment,” for further detail.